About The Denounced

 What themes do you cover in the book?

 There were so many I wanted to investigate and I will be looking to expand my ideas more in the next books, but some of the themes I’ve dug into are: the fears around loneliness and what it takes to survive an institution.
-How to deal with the cruelty of authority.
+How to deal with the cruelty of authority, especially vindictiveness – a quality I hate to witness!
 The discovery of new friends and how they can become more important than your family, especially as you get older.
 What it means to have a purpose in life vs. not.
 I also wanted to look at the discovery of your own emotional and physical strength, something we never really know until it is stress-tested.
-Finally, the struggle to be an individual; free to make your own choices, especially when those around you want to suppress who and what you are.
+Finally, the struggle to be an individual; free to make our own choices, especially when those around you want to suppress who and what you are.

 I think this is my favourite question and I could go on and on.